vocascan/documentation/docs/vocascan-server/logging.md

   - `url` - The URL of the request.
   - `method` - The http method used for the request.
   - `responseTime(digits=3)` - The time after a request comes in and the response headers are written.
-  - `totalTime(digits=3)` - The total time after a request comes in and the response is send.
+  - `totalTime(digits=3)` - The total time after a request comes in and the response is sent.
   - `date(format)` - Current date. `format` could be `clf`, `iso` or `web`.
   - `status` - The status code of the response.
   - `colorizedStatus` - The colorized status code of the response.